elastic/logstash/CONTRIBUTING.md

 ## Contributing to plugins

 Check our [documentation](https://www.elastic.co/guide/en/logstash/current/contributing-to-logstash.html) on how to contribute to plugins or write your own!

+Check the _Contributing Documentation and Code Changes_ section to prevent plugin sensitive info from leaking in the debug logs.

 ### Logstash Plugin Changelog Guidelines